vovkos/axl/doc/manual/rst/why.rst

 * Lightweight

 	AXL is extremely lightweight compared to QT -- both in code- and data-memory footprint.
-Most modules of AXL are orthogonal and don't bring additional dependencies (of course, if it's not a C-library wrapper; if you link to axl_lua you surely will also need liblua)
+Most modules of AXL are orthogonal and don't bring additional dependencies (of course, if it's not a C-library wrapper; if you link to ``axl_lua`` you surely will also need ``liblua``)

-* Contained memory allocation

-	AXL allocates all of its memory using a pair of pre-defined functions, making it easy to both replace the allocator and to isolate memory leaks.
-Default memory allocator dumps all AXL-related memory leaks in debug build.

 * Non-zero-terminated strings